Emilie Inman named as Berkeley homicide victim

-Inman was reported missing Friday by friends who asked Berkeleyside to share that news online.
+Inman — who did not know her killer — was reported missing Friday by friends who asked Berkeleyside to share that news online.
 Friends and family were alarmed because they could not reach her, and police reported finding a car registered to Inman during their investigation into a case involving both a homicide and a stabbing that sent another woman to the hospital.

 No information has been released about the circumstances of the homicide, but the woman who was taken to the hospital was listed in stable condition as of Friday night, the last time the Berkeley Police Department provided an update about her.